bigjosh/TSL/README.md

 This time comes from the RTC and should be correct GMT ±2ppm if it was programmed correctly at the factory.

-This mode is shown after initial time is set by the programming fixture until the pin is inserted.
+This mode is shown at start up if we have a good start time, but no trigger time and the pin is not inserted.

+We existing this mode when the pin is inserted and goto Ready To Launch mode.

 WARING: Clock mode uses about 50x as much power as normal Time Since Launch mode, so don't leave it on for too long!
 For diagnostics only!